Canada Ranks 10th on the Social Progress Index 2022

-In other words, the SPI and other indexes like it are excellent indicators of which countries are the best sources of supply for our natural resources such as energy, food, and minerals.
+In other words, the SPI and other indices like it are excellent indicators of which countries are the best sources of supply for our natural resources such as energy, food, lumber, and minerals.

-Canadians should be proud of our global leadership on social progress.
-Our nation’s overall wealth and prosperity – underpinned by the natural resources sector – enables us to have quality education, healthcare, and other social programs, which all play a major part in our high performance on ESG-related indexes like the SPI.
-Also see:
+Canadians should be proud of our global leadership on the SPI.
+Our nation’s overall wealth and prosperity – underpinned largely by the natural resources sector – enables us to have quality education, healthcare, infrastructure, and other critical social programs, all of which support our advancement in social initiatives like those measured by the SPI.

 - Denmark